[Interview] Belarus threatens to kill two UK dissidents

 "It's a very fluid system, like the mafia," she said.

-The EU has also stopped short of economic sanctions or threatening to ban Belarus from Swift, the international bank-transfer system, which Borrell's predecessor, former EU foreign relations chief Javier Solana, reportedly did in 2008 to stop Lukashenko from recognising the sovereignty of Russia-occupied territories in Georgia.
+The EU has also stopped short of economic sanctions or threatening to ban Belarus from Swift, the international bank-transfer system, which Borrell's predecessor, former EU foreign relations chief Javier Solana reportedly did in 2008 to stop Lukashenko from recognising the sovereignty of Russia-occupied territories in Georgia.

 Zone of gag